iconify/website/docs/icon-components/svg-framework/functions.md

 This tutorial is part of [Iconify SVG Framework tutorial](./index.md).

-Iconify SVG framework has many functions that you can use to use SVG framework in your scripts.
+Iconify SVG framework has many functions that you can use to use the SVG framework in your scripts.

 ## Usage